monofuel/badmars/README.md

 ## Progress

-The current goal for the game is to freeze new features and focus on bug fixing and code cleanup.
+The current goal is to work on adding Contexts to all the services, and clean up flow issues now that the backend codebase is at least weakly flowtyped.

 current primary task:
 - fix bugs with unit spawning and movement with new chunk system